Why Do I Fear Being Rejected?

 Because belonging feels so important, children become highly sensitive to anything that threatens connection.
 Many unconsciously begin asking:

-The fear of rejection often begins as the fear of losing connection.
+For many people, the fear of rejection begins as the fear of losing connection.

 When Acceptance Feels Uncertain